This guide explains the function of each button available for formatting and styling your text.

 Another option in the Text Area is adding images and videos to compliment the content on your pages.
 You can add an image, wrap an image around content, and/or add videos.
 This can be done by clicking the photo button.
 Additional information about inserting media, including step by step instructions, can be found on the Images/Videos in Text Area guide.

-Screenshot of the Text Area toolbar.
+Text Area toolbar.
 The button to add media is outlined.

 Headings and Styles Menus